hashicorp/packer/.github/ISSUE_TEMPLATE.md

+**DELETE THIS TEMPLATE BEFORE SUBMITTING**

 If you are planning to open a pull-request just open the pull-request instead of making an issue first.

 FOR FEATURES:

-Describe the feature you want and your use case.
+Describe the feature you want and your use case _clearly_.

 FOR BUGS: